Painting shaving cream clouds on a mirror is a beautiful way for kids to enjoy some sensory art and fun way to use a

 Okay!
 I have another really cool shaving cream art activity for you, and it involves one of my new favourite items for play!
 A mirror!
 I’ve been dreaming of this one ever since I set up some Sensory Play on a Mirror a couple of weeks ago.
-Did you see that activity?
+Did you see it?
 Quick!
 Pop over and check it out, but come right back because you won’t want to miss this one: today we were painting clouds on a mirror!

 Gather your supplies: